 Faculty Research Grants

 We are pleased to announce the guidelines for Faculty Research Grants (FRGs) in accord with University Statutes.
 FRGs will support research and sponsored research projects by tenured and tenure-track faculty.
+The level of overall funding will be dependent on the University's financial situation.
 Listed below are the specific guidelines for FRGs.

 Applicants must apply online no later than January 15, 2021.